 Praying With My Legs attempts to do just that in the form of a two-hour documentary about the life, thought and transformative impact of Rabbi Abraham Joshua Heschel.

 Eloquent and charismatic, Heschel managed to combine the zeal of the Hebrew Prophets with the joy and love for humanity of his Hasidic heritage.

 Most Americans -- even, sadly to say, most American Jews -- have never heard of this amazing and inspiring man.
 Although widely known in “progressive” religious circles and often mentioned in the same breath as other spiritual giants such as Martin Luther King, the Dalai Lama, Mother Theresa and Gandhi, Heschel, to our nation’s great spiritual and moral loss, is still a jewel waiting to be discovered by a wider audience.

 HESCHEL IN PARIS!!

-We are happy to announce that a 15 minute excerpt from Praying With My Legs is now on view in Paris at the Musée d'art et d'histoire du Judaïsme.
+We are happy to report that a 15 minute excerpt from Praying With My Legs was recently on view in Paris at the Musée d'art et d'histoire du Judaïsme.

-The video is part of a major exhibition on the biblical lawgiver Moses which runs through February 21, 2016.
+The video was part of a major exhibition on the biblical lawgiver Moses which ran through February 21, 2016.

 There is a very nice write-up on this by Sian Gibby in Tablet Magazine.